Salesforce: MFA Requirements with SSO

-Beginning in February, 2022, Salesforce has mandated the use of multi-factor authentication (MFA) for all users.
-This is a phased rollout.
-For Simpplr users, the mandatory change won't take effect until Q1 of 2023.
+In January, 2024, Salesforce has mandated the use of multi-factor authentication (MFA) for all users.
+For Simpplr users, the mandatory change will take effect on January 12.

 If your organization has Single sign-on (SSO) established with your Simpplr intranet, the guidance below will help you meet the MFA requirements put into place by Salesforce.
 This will ensure your org's intranet and the information within are well protected.
 However, the upcoming Salesforce MFA requirement will not effect your current SSO solution.